 Gather the gang, grandparents to grandkids, for a nostalgic breakfast at Paul Bunyan’s Northwoods Cook Shanty or Mr. Pancake.
 Later in the day, let everyone select a chunk of their favorite fudge at one of the shops that specialize in homemade fudge.

 Souvenir shopping can be a classic experience when you visit Parson’s Indian Trading Post & Museum, in business for 101 years and housing an incredible collection of handmade Ho-Chunk baskets.
-The Antique & Craft Malls of Wisconsin Dells tap into the modern craze for vintage finds – thank you HGTV!
+The Wisconsin Dells Antique & Craft Mall taps into the modern craze for vintage finds – thank you HGTV!
 Aunt Jenny’s Got-It-All Store is moccasin-central, so stock up on the comfy footwear long associated with a Wisconsin Dells vacation.

 Check in to a cozy motel where you can park your car right outside your door.
 Décor touches of neon signs, faux grass carpets, pots brimming with flowers, swimming pools, even outdoor ping pong tables signal you’ve taken a step back in time, in a good way that is.
-There’s the Flamingo Motel & Suites, Fitzgerald’s Motel, Colonial Motel, Black Hawk Motel & Suites, Indian Trail Motel and more.
+There’s the Dells Flamingo Resort, Fitzgerald’s Motel, Colonial Motel, Black Hawk Motel & Suites, Indian Trail Motel and more.

 End the evening at one of the last of a vanishing breed, the drive-in theater, when you take in a double feature at Big Sky Drive-in Theatre.
 Just remember to bring cash.
 No card readers here…yes, it’s that old-school.